VladanPetkovic/SE_Semesterprojekt/README.md

 Author: Vladan Petkovic

+Winter semester 2023

 ---

-> "This HTTP/REST-based server is built to be a platform for trading and battling with and against each other in a magical card-game world."
+> This card-game is written in Java and developed throughout the course of
+> Software Engineering 1 in the 3rd Semester - Bachelor of Computer Science.

 University of Applied Sciences Technikum Wien